 "You don't need to spend money on a specific spray for the kitchen, and another for other surfaces throughout your home – one good multipurpose spray will do the job."

 There is one room you will need a dedicated spray for though.

 "You'll get better results from a dedicated bathroom cleaner, which is specially formulated to tackle soap scum - a challenging soil type for regular multi-purpose cleaners," says Ashley.

 2. Floor cleaners

 Grubby floors getting you down?
-Surely one of those brightly coloured floor cleaners with images of sparkling tiles on them are the answer, right?
+Surely one of those brightly coloured floor cleaners with images of sparkling tiles on them are the answer?
 Not so, say our lab experts.

-When they reviewed 15 popular brands of floor cleaners, they found that no floor cleaner was good enough to recommend.
-Some, in fact, performed even worse than water.
+When they reviewed 15 popular brands of floor cleaner, they found that no floor cleaner was good enough to recommend.
+In fact, some performed no better than plain water.